boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 :   Any human-readable string.
 If absent or empty it is automatically generated based on the result code.

 `output.<product name>.locator=<locator>`
 :   A machine-readable string that indicates the location where the by the task produced output product can be found, for example a file path or a URL.
 If the framework produces multiple outputs, you should specify a separate locator for each of them.
-Output locators are only relevant for execution tasks.
-An extraction task is not supposed to report any output locators and if it does they are ignored and a warning is written in the task runner log.

 `data.<key>=<value>`
 :   A key-value pair containing some mid-level data relevant to this task run.
 The results file can contain any number of these pairs.
 The key name and its value are stored in the SoftFab Control Center database.
 If more tasks have run, a trend graph can be plotted (this can be used to monitor the software project progress and to take action if required).
 Here a some mid-level data examples: Size of code per module (lines of code), total number of unit tests, number of failed tests and coverage percentage.
 The data value has to be extracted by the wrapper from the output report (file).

-`extraction.result=<value>`
-:   The result of the extraction task.
-Possible values are the same as for `result`.
-This represents the result of the extraction itself, while `result` produced by the extraction task represents the result of the corresponding execution task calculated by the extraction task.

-If execution of a wrapper finishes with a non-zero exit code, the Task Runner will assume there was a problem executing the wrapper and report result "error" to the Control Center, without looking at the `results.properties` file.
-If the `results.properties` file is missing, the Task Runner will also report result "error" to the Control Center.
+If execution of a wrapper finishes with a non-zero exit code, the Task Runner will assume there was a problem executing the wrapper and report result `error` to the Control Center, without looking at the `results.properties` file.
+If the `results.properties` file is missing or does not specify a valid result code, the Task Runner will also report result `error` to the Control Center.

-If the execution task is followed by its corresponding extraction task the result code can be reported by either of them.
-If no result code has been reported after both execution and extraction tasks have completed the task result is automatically set to `error`.
-If the extraction task reports a result code and there is already one reported previously by the execution task the codes are compared and if they are equal the summary string is replaced by the new value, otherwise a conflict occurs and the old result code is not changed.

-Both execution and extraction wrappers can produce mid-level data.
-This means you can have mid-level data without having an extraction wrapper.
-If both the execution and extraction wrapper produce mid-level data (not recommended), than these will be merged by the Control Center (in such case maybe an extraction wrapper is not required at all).

 ### Controlling the flow through the Execution Graph